 - Paraphrase/summarize the poem: what is it about? - Does the poem address a social, psychological, historical, or mythical phenomenon?

 2. IDENTIFY THE POEM'S NARRATOR

 - Who is speaking?

 - To whom?

 - Under what circumstances?
 Identify the setting.

-3. NOTE THE DICTION (WORD CHOICE) OF THE POET
+Mayou to the state of the following 3.
+NOTE THE DICTION (WORD CHOICE) OF THE POET